HCL-TECH-SOFTWARE/domino-online-meeting-integration/README.md

 - GoToMeeting
 - HCL Sametime

-**The Zoom OAuth app is currently going through approval so is not yet working**

 GoToMeeting requires a paid account.
 Free accounts do not have access to run GoToMeeting REST APIs and an HTTP status code 412 will be returned.

 However, it has been built with extensibility in mind.
 So it is possible to add support for additional meeting providers by: